There are a lot of new concepts to understand and terminology to know during the homebuying process.

 You should seek to get pre-qualified as soon as you decide that you’re ready to buy a house.

-Pre-qualification will give you a big picture idea of how much mortgage you might be approved for, which will help with subsequent decisions on what your housing budget should be and which homes you can afford.
+Pre-qualification will give you a big picture idea of how much mortgage you might be approved for, which will help with subsequent decisions on what your housing budget should be and how much home you can afford.

 The main benefit of pre-qualification is for you to know how big of a mortgage you qualify for, not to convince home sellers that you have financing lined up.